BZoennchen/supercollider-book/_sources/chapters/preamble/lost-futures.md

 Advertisements carry political weight, occupying the realm of possibilities and, as Niklas Luhmann suggests, constructing a shared world about which we can converse.
 Despite the aesthetic being immaculate, wholesome, and filled with stylized settings and individuals, the underlying structure persists in its severity.
 The sick, the sullied, the misaligned, and the existential dread of our *Dasein* are consistently excluded at every level.

-In my country, the right is currently gaining traction due to an increase in immigration and some minor regulations geared towards a better energy mix.
+In my country, the Right is currently gaining traction due to an increase in immigration and some minor regulations geared towards a better energy mix.
 If a minor shift leads to a right-wing drift, what will transpire when more devastating effects take hold?
-The right can offer people, battered and affected by their *symbolic misery*, a short-term respite -- another outlet, apart from consumption, to vent their frustrations.
+The Right can offer people, battered and affected by their *symbolic misery*, a short-term respite -- another outlet, apart from consumption, to vent their frustrations.

 The rise of someone like Trump, the quintessential postmodern president, might reflect our desperate underlying desire to find a narrative that makes sense of our realities.
 It suggests an urge to identify cracks in postmodernity and wield a hammer against the unseen glass.